 Best Times to Visit

-Playground surfaces can reach 150°F by late morning in summer.
-Visit before 10 a.m. or after 6 p.m. from May through September — metal slides and rubber matting cool quickly once the sun drops.
+Playground surfaces can reach 150°F by late morning in Texas summer heat.
+Visit before 10 a.m. or after 6 p.m. from May through September.
+Metal slides and rubber matting cool quickly once the sun drops.
 Spring and fall (March–April, October–November) allow all-day visits.
 Discovery Green and other Houston parks are busiest Saturday mornings due to youth sports and lightest on weekday afternoons.

 What are the best parks for kids near Houston, TX?